 (ONCE UPON A TIME IN VENEZUELA is available at DocPoint 2020.)

-It has all the elements of a classic battle of good versus evil set in an extraordinary location, where towns float on water and the night sky thunders silently in the darkness.
-But looking beyond the elements over seven years, it reveals a heartbreaking elegy for a world already doomed by the time we arrive.
-At the epicenter are two powerful women, cast on opposing sides of the political spectrum, each treading water, which is rising every day.
+It has all the elements of a classic battle between good and evil.
+The setting is a town that floats on water.
+The night sky thunders silently in the vast darkness.
+It would be a lovely story for another time.
+But these first impressions are superficial.
+Beyond them is a heartbreaking elegy for a doomed world.
+It’s no longer there, swept away by the water.
+At the epicenter are two powerful women.
+Each cast on opposing sides of the political spectrum.
+Both are treading water, which is rising every day.